 Modifications to Child Support or Alimony

 Under state law, calculations of payments for child support are determined using the Michigan Child Support Formula.
 If the circumstances surrounding any of the items considered in the formula change you deserve an adjustment to your payments.
-It is essential to have a Michigan family law attorney represent you when seeking changes to the support you pay or receive for a child.
+It is essential to have an attorney represent you when seeking changes to the support you pay or receive for a child.

 When support is initially set up the things examined by the formula include the income of the parent who will be paying along with the support provided by the other parent.
 Other items considered include the number of minor children involved in the case, alimony being paid along with the payment of support for any other children.